-Explores how biological mechanisms interact with experience to create behavior, with an emphasis on components of the nervous system, and the biological bases of the sensory systems.
-Labs included.
+Explores how biological mechanisms interact with experience to create behavior, with an emphasis on components of the nervous system and the biological bases of the sensory systems.

 PSYC 3150 – Developmental Psychology

-Examines some of the central aspects of behavior and mental life: classical and operant conditioning, remembering, forgetting, solving problems, making decisions, and communicating.
+Examines some of the basic processes of behavior and mental life: classical and operant conditioning, memory, and thinking.
 Combines experimental data, everyday experience, and psychological theory.
-Lecture plus lab experience.

 PSYC 3200 – Personality

 Explores the nature and course of physical, social, and cognitive development and patterns of growth, change, and stability in behavior that occur throughout the entire lifespan.
 Special attention to developmental research.